MADCAZ/ngx-bootstrap-th/demo/src/app/components/+progressbar/docs/usage.md

 // RECOMMENDED
-import { ProgressbarModule } from 'ngx-bootstrap/progressbar';
+import { ProgressbarModule } from 'ngx-bootstrap-th/progressbar';
 // or
-import { ProgressbarModule } from 'ngx-bootstrap';
+import { ProgressbarModule } from 'ngx-bootstrap-th';

 @NgModule({
   imports: [ProgressbarModule.forRoot(),...]